 Maze ransomware can be detected by many different activities — sometimes it creates certain files or it can be detected by Suricata network threats.
 The most common is the Maze ransom note — not only does it have similarities with notes from other tasks, but it also contains self-defining strings: maze ransomware, mazedecrypt, and maze key.

 Analysts can take a look at these notes by using ANY.RUN Static Discovering.
 Click on the "Files modification" tab, then find the file with the name such as " DECRYPT-FILES.txt".
 To take a look inside this file just click on it.

 If you find word combinations such as "maze ransomware", "mazedecrypt" and "maze key", then be sure this sample is Maze ransomware.

-Maze Ransomware is a significant threat to organizations and private users.
-This ransomware not only encrypts information but also strong-arms the victims into paying the ransom, threatening to release sensitive information.
-Unfortunately, Maze launched a little bit of a trend among threat actors and more and more Ransomware in the wild are starting to exhibit similar behavior.
+Maze is a significant threat to organizations and private users.
+This virus not only encrypts information but also strong-arms the victims into paying the ransom, threatening to release sensitive information.
+Unfortunately, Maze launched a little bit of a trend among threat actors and more and more ransomware in the wild is starting to exhibit similar behavior.

 The situation is further complicated by advanced code obfuscation techniques that the Maze features, making the static analysis process quite difficult.
 Thankfully, interactive malware analysis services like ANY.RUN allows to carry out dynamic analysis almost as quickly and easily as static, giving researchers a chance to collect invaluable information about this ransomware.

 Figure 4: Screenshot of the Maze team press release

 On the 1st November 2020, the "team" behind the Maze ransomware published their pretentious press release about the end of the "project" and it has shut down its operations.
 Unlike some other groups behind ransomware, they haven't published the encryption keys.